 A sleep system makes up the components that you put together for your bed at night and is easily customizable for your personal preferences.
 A basic system consists of a sleeping pad, sleeping bag, pillow, and bivy cover to protect you from moisture if camping sans tent.

 Determining what you need for sleep is highly personal and dependent upon the length of your camping trip, how much money you want to spend, and how much “roughing it” you can take.
-You can use our 7 tips for sleeping better while camping to help you determine what you’ll need to be comfortable.
+You can use our 7 tips for sleeping better while camping to help you choose a sleeping bag and determine what you’ll need to be comfortable.

 Types of Sleeping Bags